trimstray/nginx-admins-handbook/README.md

   > `nodelay` parameters are only useful when you also set a `burst`.

-Without `nodelay` option NGINX would wait (no 503 response) and handle excessive requests with some delay.
+Without `nodelay` NGINX would wait (no 503 response) and handle excessive requests with some delay.

 #### Analyse configuration